-The Elementary and Secondary Education Act (ESEA)
+The Elementary and Secondary Education Act

 ESEA explicitly calls for the participation in high-quality, yearly student academic assessments of all students [20 USC § 6311(b)(3)(C)(i)].
-It also requires that these assessments provide for the reasonable adaptations and accommodations for students with disabilities - as defined in Change to Individuals with Disabilities Education Act (IDEA) [20 USC § 1401(3)] - necessary to measure the academic achievement of such students relative to state academic content and state student academic achievement standards [20 USC § 6311(b)(3)(C)(ii)].
+It also requires that these assessments provide for the reasonable adaptations and accommodations for students with disabilities - as defined in IDEA [20 USC § 1401(3)]-necessary to measure the academic achievement of such students relative to state academic content and state student academic achievement standards [20 USC § 6311(b)(3)(C)(ii)].